martian-lang/martian-docs/content/about/index.md

 type: post
 ---

 Martian was created by at [10x Genomics](https://www.10xgenomics.com/), where it serves as a core part of the software engineering toolchain.
-As a developer framework, Martian helps to make tractable the building and maintenance of over 30 pipelines by 25+ developers.
+As a developer framework, Martian helps to make tractable the design, development and maintenance of over 30 pipelines by 25+ developers.
 As a runtime, Martian has cumulatively executed, just internally at 10x Genomics, over 91 million jobs consuming 1.3 core-millennia of CPU time.
 Martian has executed many millions more core-hours at customer sites, and is one of the most heavily exercised computational pipeline frameworks deployed in the field.

 ### History

 Martian came to life in April of 2014.
-It was built to address a number of looming challenges in complexity management, and satisfy a specific set of design objectives which were not met by any framework that existed at the time.
+It was built to address a number of looming challenges in complexity management, and to satisfy a specific set of design objectives which were not met by any framework that existed at the time.

 Martian was originally prototyped in [Javascript / Node.js](https://nodejs.org/) with [Jison](http://jison.org/) as the parser generator.
 After Martian proved successful in production use, a search was undertaken for a modern, statically compiled language on which to pursue more ambitious, long-term development.
 In August of 2014, mounting social signal led to the acceptance of [Rob Pike's proposal](https://www.youtube.com/watch?v=rKnDgT73v8s).
 A suitable candidate found, Martian was then ported to [Go](https://golang.org/), with [goyacc](https://godoc.org/golang.org/x/tools/cmd/goyacc) replacing Jison.